splunk/splunk-connect-for-syslog/docs/architecture.md

 * Attempting to load balance for scale can cause more data loss due to normal device operations and attendant buffer loss.
 A simple, robust single server or shared-IP cluster provides the best performance.

-* Front-side load balancing causes inadequate data distribution on the upstream side, leading to data unevenness on the indexers.
+* Front-side load balancing causes inadequate data distribution on the upstream side, leading to uneven data load on the indexers.

 ## High availability considerations and challenges

 Load balancing for high availability does not work well for stateless, unacknowledged syslog traffic.
 More data is preserved when you use a more simple design such as vMotioned VMs.
-With syslog, the protocol itself is prone to loss, and Syslog data collection can be made, at best, "Mostly Available".
+With syslog, the protocol itself is prone to loss, and syslog data collection can be made "mostly available" at best.

 ## UDP vs. TCP

 Run your syslog configuration on UDP rather than TCP.

 The syslogd daemon optimally uses UDP for log forwarding to reduce overhead.
 This is because UDP's streaming method does not require the overhead of establishing a network session.
-UDP also reduces network load on the network stream with no required receipt verification or window adjustment.
+UDP reduces network load on the network stream with no required receipt verification or window adjustment.

 TCP uses Acknowledgement Signals (ACKS) to avoid data loss, however, loss can still occur when: